strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 In this lab we are going to look at some logs that are generated in a domain password spray attack.

-We will start by using DeepBlueCLI, then moving into looking directly at the event logs themselves.
+We will start by using DeepBlueCLI, then move into looking directly at the event logs themselves.

 First, we will need to extract the event logs for a domain attack.
 To do this, simply navigate to the C:\IntroLabs directory: